 EU agrees tough line on digital currencies like Facebook's Libra

-BRUSSELS, Dec 5 (Reuters) - Private digital currencies such as Facebook's FB.O Libra should not be allowed in the European Union until the risks they could pose are clearly addressed, EU finance ministers agreed on Thursday.
+BRUSSELS, Dec 5 (Reuters) - Private digital currencies like Facebook's FB.O Libra should not be allowed in the European Union until the risks they could pose are clearly addressed, EU finance ministers agreed on Thursday.

 The move confirms the bloc's tough line on Libra, which has attracted criticism from global regulators over its possible impact on the financial system since it was announced last June.

+EU ministers said they could consider EU rules to regulate crypto-assets and stablecoins as part of a global plan.

+The EU commission is already working on this new regulation, EU finance commissioner Valdis Dombrovskis told finance ministers in a public session of their meeting in Brussels.

-Ministers also said in a joint statement they could consider EU rules to regulate crypto-assets and digital coins, like Libra, as part of a global plan.
-They also praised the European Central Bank's work on a public digital currency, which could represent an alternative to private initiatives.
+Ministers also praised the European Central Bank's work on a public digital currency, which could represent an alternative to private initiatives.

+In a document presented to finance ministers, the ECB said a public digital currency could be necessary if payments within Europe remained too expensive .

+Its possible adoption would be accelerated by signs of lower cash usage, the ECB said, warning however that the impact of such an initiative on the financial system could be very large, and therefore would need to be assessed carefully.

 ((Francesco.Guarascio@thomsonreuters.com; +32 2 287 68 17;))